Spartronics4915/developers_handbook/commands_subsystems/README.md

 }
 ```

-Commands are executed sequentially, and needs to be scheduled.
+Commands are executed sequentially, and need to be scheduled.
 They can be tied to autonomous modes, operator interface buttons, or SmartDashboard virtual buttons for scheduling.

 Commands can also be grouped together allowing the ability to run commands concurrently.
 Once the group is created, similar to Commands, it can be tied to a single entry to executing all the commands in this group.
 A command group finishes when all the commands started in that group finish.